 By implementing this course your organisation can:

-- Better defend any claims arising from breaches of consumer law
+- better defend against claims arising from breaches of consumer law

-The content contained in this course is suitable for all workers in your organisation.
+The content contained in this course is suitable for: